Climate

 - Altitude: Higher-altitude areas such as the Mambilla Plateau and Jos Plateau have cooler and more temperate climates compared to lowlands.

+- Vegetation and land use: Different vegetation zones (rainforest, savanna, and Sahel) influence local climate.
 Dense rainforests retain moisture and regulate temperature, while open savanna and Sahel contribute to hotter, drier conditions.

 Comments